unprolix/opa/etc/protocols/PLATE.md

   the world outside the PLATE network, and enrypt the response for the end user.

-If the URL refers to a TOR hidden service, and the PLATE server is not configured with knowledge of any TOR servers, then the request must be passed on to another PLATE server.
+If the URL refers to a Tor hidden service, and the PLATE server is not configured with knowledge of any Tor servers, then the request must be passed on to another PLATE server.
 This does spread knowledge of the user's original request around to other exit nodes, so might not be desirable.